 This is provided to enable any qualified person working on the system to have complete and all information to hand before undertaking any work necessary on the system and also to comply with the requirements of the 'Health and safety at work act'

-The job scheduled to take two to three days was completed in just over one very full day plus a couple of hours on the next day.
+The job scheduled to take two to three days was completed in just over one very full day plus a couple of full hours on the next day.

-So in the PV System Working
+So is the PV System Working Enquire/purchase Eco-Eye

 Yes and very effective it is, and if you want to monitor the import and export of electricity to your premise, be it your home or office, or see precisely what a particular appliance is using in watts/kilowatts then the 'eco-eye' is the tool you need.